tarunreddy26/ai-engg/PROGRESS.md

 ## Progress log (update this section as I go)
 - [x] Week 1, Day 1: Set up Python venv, installed deps, got API key, wrote `.env` + `.gitignore`, wrote first script making one API call

 - [x] Week 1, Day 2:Switched to Ollama after hitting OpenAi billing wall and committed code to GitHub.

-- [ ] Week 1, Day 3: Built a CLI chatbot with conversation memory using Ollama3.2 and committed.
+- [x] Week 1, Day 3: Built a CLI chatbot with conversation memory using Ollama3.2 and committed.

-- [ ] Week 1, Day 4:
+- [x] Week 1, Day 4: Added Persona to the chat and also got to know how to write some pseudo code hands-on.

+- [] Week 1, Day 5:

 - [ ] Week 2: ...
 - [ ] (continue logging each milestone here)